learn-co-curriculum/dsc-cities-try-experience/p_2_data_types.md

 "My favorite city to visit is Juno, Alaska"
 ```

-## Integer `int`
+## The `int` data type

 ***

-In our Data Science program, you will certainly be using numbers in many different ways during your journey, and the **integer** or `int` is one form of number we use in python.
+In our Data Science program, you will certainly be using numbers in many different ways during your journey, and the **integer** or `int` is one type of number we use in Python.

-An integer is simply a whole number, it can be positive or negative but it is a whole number without a decimal point.
-When we use integers in Python it is important to note that any mathmatical operation with intgers will only return integers.
-Examples of integers are:
+An `int` is simply a whole number, it can be positive or negative but it is a whole number without a decimal point.
+When we use integers in Python it is important to note that any mathematical operation with intgers will only return integers.
+Examples of `int` are:

 ```
 73